Pattern 100000 Zlotych 1990 MW "The 10th Anniversary of forming the Solidarity Trade Union" (Poland, III Republic before denomination)

 Auction prices

 Find out the current coin value of the Polish Pattern 100000 Zlotych 1990 "The 10th Anniversary of forming the Solidarity Trade Union" with mark MW.
-This nickel coin from the times of III Republic before denomination struck at the Warsaw Mint.
-The record price belongs to the lot 843 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 4,000.
+This nickel coin from the times of III Republic before denomination struck at the Budapest Mint.
+The record price belongs to the lot 842 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 3,200.
 Bidding took place May 8, 2022.

 Сondition